Residents Rally: 1992 ACT general election

-When the ACT faced its second election in February 1992, both major federal parties used stability as a major campaign theme, pointing to the two mid-term switches of government, which are almost unheard of in Australia.
+When the ACT faced its second election in February 1992, both major federal parties used stability as a major campaign theme, pointing to the two mid-term switches of government, which were almost unheard of in Australia since World War II.
 The tactic was apparently well received amongst a public that seemed to be tired of Residents Rally playing a "kingmaker" role, and the party's vote fell to 4.56%.
 As a result, both remaining members, Collaery and Jensen, lost their seats.
 In contrast, Moore, now sitting as an independent, got an ally elected to the Assembly, and continued to hold the balance of power.

 After their crushing defeat in 1992, Residents Rally fell apart, and had ceased to exist by the 1995 election.
 While Moore easily held his seat until his retirement in 2001, neither Residents Rally nor any of its other candidates have played any further role in ACT politics.